cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 ### Special tags

-There are two special [[tags]] you can use to change how Cucumber runs your scenarios
+There are two special [tags](/cucumber/tags) you can use to change how Cucumber runs your scenarios

 #### @no-txn

 By default all scenarios will run within a database transaction that is rolled back at the end.
 However, scenarios tagged with `@no-txn` will run **without** a transaction.
-This can be useful when you have to deal with [[Browsers and Transactions]].
+This can be useful when you have to deal with [Browsers and Transactions](/implementations/ruby/browsers-and-transactions).
 Beware that this will leave data in your database after that scenario, which can lead to hard-to-debug failures in subsequent scenarios.
 If you use this, we recommend you create a Before block that will explicitly put your database in a known state, for example using [DatabaseCleaner](https://github.com/bmabey/database_cleaner)

 #### @allow-rescue